Azure/azure-sdk-for-python/sdk/search/azure-search-documents/tests/perfstress_tests/README.md

 - `--warm-up=5` Number of seconds to spend warming up the connection before measuring begins.
 Default is 5.
 - `--sync` Whether to run the tests in sync or async.
 Default is False (async).
 This flag must be used for Storage legacy tests, which do not support async.
 - `--no-cleanup` Whether to keep newly created resources after test run.
 Default is False (resources will be deleted).
+- `--num-documents` The number of results expect to be returned.

 ## Example command
 ```cmd